© 2023 CyberNews - Latest tech news,

 1Password password generator

-Bitwarden’s password generator gets a nod of approval, too.
-It generates both passwords and pass-phrases.
+Bitwarden’s password generator generates both passwords and passphrases.
+I found that you can customize it more than with the 1Password password generator.
 The default password length is 14 characters, but you can easily push it up to 128 characters.
-Also, you can alter capitalization as well as the types of characters to include.
+Unfortunately, I didn’t find an option to generate PINs.

 Password sharing

-With 1Password, you can share passwords as well as saved items with others using just a single link.
-You can specify who to share the link with and when it expires.
+With 1Password, you can share passwords as well as saved items with others using a single link.
+I tested it and found you can specify who to share the link with and when it expires.
+I also liked that users of Families, Team Starter, and Business plans can share entire vaults – very handy when more information needs to be shared.

-In contrast, Bitwarden’s password-sharing feature comes with plenty of conditions.
-To start, it’s off-limits to those on its Free plan.
-Meanwhile, even Premium accounts can only share passwords with one other user.
-You’ll need to upgrade to Families to share passwords with up to 6 users.
+I found Bitwarden’s password-sharing feature a bit more finicky.
+The free plan doesn’t allow password sharing.
+On Premium accounts, users can only share passwords with one other user.
+You’ll need to upgrade to Families to share passwords with up to 6 other users.

 Wrapping up